Reclaiming Strength: The Transformative Power of CBT for Trauma

 By working with a qualified CBT therapist, individuals can learn to recognize cognitive distortions such as catastrophizing (exaggerating the severity of the trauma), personalization (blaming themselves for the traumatic event), and discounting positive experiences (ignoring positive aspects of their lives).

-Through various techniques, such as cognitive restructuring and the use of evidence-based reasoning, individuals can gradually replace these distortions with more balanced and helpful thoughts.
+Through various techniques, such as cognitive restructuring and evidence-based reasoning, individuals can gradually replace these distortions with more balanced and helpful thoughts.
 This process allows them to gain a deeper understanding of their trauma and develop healthier ways of thinking.

 Changing Negative Thought Patterns